emilwallner/Screenshot-to-code/README.md

 ## Getting started

-This is the code for the article 'Turning design mockups into code with deep learning' on FloydHub's blog: https://blog.floydhub.com/Turning-design-mockups-into-code-with-deep-learning/
+This is the code for the article ['Turning design mockups into code with deep learning'](https://blog.floydhub.com/Turning-design-mockups-into-code-with-deep-learning/) on FloydHub's blog.

-The field took of last year when Tony Beltramelli introduced the pix2code paper and Airbnb launched sketch2code.
+The field took of last year when Tony Beltramelli introduced the [pix2code paper](https://arxiv.org/abs/1705.07962) and Airbnb launched [sketching interfaces](https://airbnb.design/sketching-interfaces/).

 Within three years deep learning will change front-end development.
 It will increase prototyping speed and lower the barrier for building software.